DISCLAIMER: any affiliate links or gifted items are clearly marked, please see my policy page for more information.

 Try some audiobooks

 When I got to the point that there were more days that I could follow the full story arc of podcasts that lasted around an hour, I began adding audiobooks into the mix.
-I was initially buying an audiobook a month due to financial constraints, but since I joined my local library and found out that they offered audiobooks via an app the floodgates have really opened!
+After my Audible trial [affiliate link] ended, I was initially buying an audiobook a month due to financial constraints, but since I joined my local library and found out that they offered audiobooks via an app the floodgates have really opened!
 It also means that I can just return a book I genuinely don’t like rather than feeling that I should struggle on with it.

 Subtitles on the TV